 Dr. Geller’s work extends to global women’s health as well.
 She has conducted several studies related to the safety and efficacy of misoprostol in SouthEast Asia and Africa.
 Her international research in maternal morbidity and mortality began with a 5-year NICHD-funded randomized clinical trial comparing the use of oral misoprostol to placebo for the reduction postpartum haemorrhage in women delivering at home or in rudimentary health facilities in rural India.
 This has led to work with several other international agencies including the Gates and MacArthur Foundations, non-profit organizations and foreign governments to promote implementation of misoprostol into community-based settings in the developing world.

-Additionally, in collaboration with the Victoria University, Wellington and the New Zealand Ministry of Health, Dr. Geller has engaged in several initiatives to improve maternal and newborn health in Maori women.
+Additionally, in collaboration with the University of Otago and the New Zealand Ministry of Health, Dr. Geller has engaged in several initiatives to improve maternal and newborn health in Maori women.
 Working with Maori health providers, community leaders and government Dr. Geller has collaborated in implementing the first national review to assess potential preventability of severe maternal morbidities in the country.
-She is currently conducting two funded clinical trials to address disparities in cervical cancer screening.

 Dr. Geller is the Principal Investigator of the National Institutes of Health-funded BIRCWH Program (Building Interdisciplinary Research Careers in Women’s Health), a K12 institutional career development grant for women’s health researchers, and has personally mentored many faculty members and fellows, particularly in the areas of research and career development.